 We are also actively seeking educators to contribute to our column, Classroom Perspectives and write about their personal experiences with teaching.
 Whether that be implementing a ‘paperless classroom’ or addressing mental health issues, we want your perspective.
 No publishing experience is necessary.

 If you are interested in contributing to Classroom Perspectives, please use the contact form below to send us a query (max 300 words).
 Please include a short bio.
-We thank you in advance for your query, but only those meeting TEACH’s submission guidelines will receive a response, typically within two to five weeks.

 If you would like to change the name or address of your magazine subscription, we’d be happy to help.
 Please use the contact form below and indicate the old and new information.
 All undeliverable Canadian addresses can also be returned to us through Canada Post.